eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/documentloader/githubloader.md

 description: Description of the GitHubLoader component
 ---

+**Description:** Loads files from a GitHub repository.
+Note that you will likely hit rate limits on all but the smallest repositories unless a TOKEN is provided

 | Property                             | Pattern | Type        | Deprecated | Definition | Title/Description |
 | ------------------------------------ | ------- | ----------- | ---------- | ---------- | ----------------- |
 | + [implementation](#implementation ) | No      | const       | No         | -          | Implementation    |